Etejerina/a-walk-in-python/day_3.md

 4
 ```

-Another way to vreate a list is using the list constructor.
+Another way to create a list is using the list constructor.

 ```python
 a_list = list(('Pearl jam', 'guitar', 10, True))